nikolaydubina/go-instrument/README.md

 ## Appendix A: Related Work

 * https://github.com/hedhyw/otelinji — It modifies code to inline tracing fuinction calls.
 It is flexible and handles Go code well (name of `context.Context`, `error`, comments).
-Meanwhile, current project focuses on minimal code and dependencies.
+Meanwhile, current project focuses on minimal code, minimal dependencies, and no changes to original code.

 ## Appendix B: Other Languages